srivats0603/Algos_Practice/README.md

 "merge_sort_linked_list.py" - Basic merge sort O(nlog(n)) algorithm for a linked list with length n.

+"merge_two_trees.py" - takes two trees as an input, and returns a third merged tree such that the node values of the two trees is the sum of node values of the input trees.

 "num_unique_emails.py" - Given a list of emails, this is a pythonic method for find all the unique emails in the list.
 Description in leetcode - 929.

 "odd_even_list.py" - Given a linked list, this algorithm groups odd numbered and even numbered positioned nodes together.